-If I had been there T would have come in time

-11 he nuu received the letter he should have done it
+If I had been there Ι would have come in time he received the letter he should have done it she known it she visited it we been invited we been happy you had time you taken a taxi they had money they bought it

-- - should have

-she known it she visited it

-we been invited we been happy

-you had time you taken a taxi

-they had money they bought it

-15. Make up five sentences from the table.
 16. Make the following sentences refer to the past.